vibe-with-wyn/green-roots/docs/INSTALLATION.md

 # Green Roots - Installation Guide

+> 🌐 **LIVE DEMO**: The application is deployed and accessible at [https://green-roots.is-great.net](https://green-roots.is-great.net)

+> **Note**: This guide is for local development or custom deployment.
+For the production instance, visit the live link above.

+---

 This guide will help you set up the Green Roots application on your local development environment.

 ## Table of Contents